NeuroInfo Glossary

 • Serial section, Independent registration: Each section has an independent transform with some fixed parameters

 • Atlas-constrained registration:Each section has a transform with some independent parameters and some shared parameters.
+This method is recommended if all sections are evenly spaced.

 Serial Section Reconstruction: a series of histologic section images that have been assembled into a 3D image volume representing the pre-sectioned brain, for example with the Serial Section Assembler.